 As we have reached the number of applications, we are no more accepting applications.
 However, you may still send in the form to be included in the waiting list.

-The field school excavations focus on a late Etruscan-Republican sanctuary and related vicus as well as on a deserted Medieval village, along with the middle valley of the river Ombrone.
+The field school excavations focus on the remains of the Etruscan sanctuary and Republican village of Podere Cannicci, and on the deserted Medieval village of Castellaraccio di Monteverdi, along with the middle valley of the Ombrone river.
 These sites represent a unique occasion to investigate economies in transition and settlement patterns in the territory of Paganico.

 Courses are aimed at students, early career scholars and those passionate about archaeology, classics, art history, anthropology and cultural heritage management.